tuacker/markusbodner.com/content/post/how-to-verify-and-limit-decimal-number-input-in-ios.md

 +++
 date = "2017-06-20T13:48:09+02:00"
 draft = false
-tags = ["Swift", "Budget With Claire", "Devlog"] title = "How to verify and limit decimal number inputs in iOS with Swift"
+tags = ["Swift", "iOS", "XCode"] title = "How to verify and limit decimal number inputs in iOS with Swift"

 +++

-In [Budget With Claire](https://budgetwithclaire.com), an app to manage your personal budget, I need a way for users to enter monetary values.
 Apple only provides UITextField for inputs which always returns a string.
-You can define a keyboard layout (decimal pad in my case) but that is where support for numeric inputs in iOS ends.
+You can define a keyboard layout (decimal pad in my case) but that is where support for numeric inputs in iOS ends.<!--more-->

 Today I'm going to show you how to limit the characters a user can enter and verify we actually have a number. (_Hint:_ Don't trust the chosen keyboard layout!
 The user can copy/paste).
 With the decimal pad keyboard the user can enter strings like `32,241,241,1,1` or `23.13.1.` neither of which are legit numbers, let alone monetary.